veeneck/fnse/README.md

 ## Notes on the JavaScript

 The JavaScript for this site is fairly common.
 The goal was to keep it small and remove the need for things like jQuery.
-The vast majority of what it is doing is to improve initial page load performance or implement corss browser features.
+The vast majority of what it is doing is to improve initial page load performance or implement cross browser features.
 It can all be found at `/themes/charity/static/js/index.js`.
 It is then minified into `index-min.js` and served.
 The file is commented, and here are the cliff notes:

 **LazyLoad**: Using a native JS [lazyload script](https://www.andreaverlicchi.eu/lazyload/) to only load images when they come into view.
 In modern browsers, this uses `IntersectionObserver`, and in older browsers this attaches to the scroll event.
 Anything with a class name of `lazy` and a `data-src` attribute will automatically be lazy loaded.